WHAT IS THE CANADIAN MORTGAGE AND HOUSING CORPORATION (CMHC)?

 Pride in ownership can pay off

-General Alan J. Nicholas 6 Dec
+General 6 Dec

 Any prospective homebuyer knows this situation well.
 You’re set up for a viewing but when you get there the condition is less than ideal.
 Maybe the toilets are dirty, or the cluttered kitchen is hiding its full potential.
 Immediately, you’re turned off and you’ve moved on to another property.